swcarpentry/shell-novice/_episodes/04-pipefilter.md

 The full LPD contains population time series data for 5268 species and 38427 populations.
 We have extracted a subset of data for six species and processed it for easier use in this exercise.
 (The full, original dataset [may be downloaded here](https://www.livingplanetindex.org/data_portal).)

 Following an optional convention, the `.txt` extension indicates that files are in text format.
-Each line of text gives a time series, showing variation in population size over a range of years, plus associated data such as the species name.
-Each of the six files contains all population time series in the LPD for a particular species of animal.
+In the LPD, each line of text gives a time series, showing variation in population size over a range of years, plus associated data such as the species name and literature source.
+Each of these six files contains all population time series in the LPD for a particular species of animal.
+(There is one additional file, which we will return to later in this episode.)

 ~~~
 $ ls populations